Joldiazch/AirBnB_clone/README.md

 models/engine/file_storage.py, models/engine/__init__.py, models/__init__.py, models/base_model.py, tests/|5.
 Store first object|recreate a BaseModel from another one by using a dictionary representation
 console.py|6.
 Console 0.0.1|contains the entry point of the command interpreter cmd console.py|7.
-Console 0.1|Update your command interpreter with someone commands: create, show, destroy, all and update
+Console 0.1|Update your command interpreter with someone commands: create, show, destroy, all and update models/user.py, models/engine/file_storage.py, console.py, tests/|8.
+First User|Write a class User that inherits from BaseModel models/state.py, models/city.py, models/amenity.py, models/place.py, models/review.py, tests/|9.
+More classes!|Write all those classes that inherit from BaseModel: State, City, Amenity, Place, Review console.py, models/engine/file_storage.py, tests/|10.
+Console 1.0|Update FileStorage to manage correctly serialization and deserialization and Update your command interpreter (console.py) console.py|11.
+All instances by class name|Update your command interpreter (console.py) to retrieve all instances of a class by using: <class name>.all(). console.py|12.
+Count instances|Update your command interpreter (console.py) to retrieve the number of instances of a class: <class name>.count(). console.py|13.
+Show|Update your command interpreter (console.py) to retrieve an instance based on its ID: <class name>.show(<id>) console.py|14.
+Destroy|Update your command interpreter (console.py) to destroy an instance based on his ID: <class name>.destroy(<id>) console.py|15.
+Update|Update your command interpreter (console.py) to update an instance based on his ID: <class name>.update(<id>, <attribute name>, <attribute value>) console.py|16.
+Update from dictionary|Update your command interpreter (console.py) to update an instance based on his ID with a dictionary: <class name>.update(<id>, <dictionary representation>).

 ## Author